greg-raven/Impeachment-Chronicles/_posts/2022-07-26-in-private-cassidy-hutchinson-joked-about-riot-called-j6-committee-phony-praised-trump-before-changing-story.md

 "Same," she wrote back.

-Of being subpoenaed in November, Hutchinson wrote, "we were [f—–] by Bennie Thompson," the titular chair of the committee.
+Of being subpoenaed in November, Hutchinson wrote, "we were [f---–] by Bennie Thompson," the titular chair of the committee.
 She joked that he would be sending her to jail, and hoped that another friend would come visit her.
 In a text published by the Daily Caller earlier this month, Hutchinson called the panel's probe "bs."

 In a group chat, a friend shared a tweet from another former White House colleague.

 Hutchinson praised the tweet, adding, "When we win again, we're making her comms director Or press sec."
 Back in December 2020, Hutchinson had been happy to use the phrase "STOP THE STEAL" to describe efforts to contest the 2020 election.
 A Jan.
 5, 2021, tweet notes that she stopped by the Capitol, where Trump supporters had gathered.
 "Gotta see our PEOPLE," she wrote.
 In dramatic contrast to her new claims of being "disgusted" with the Jan.
 6 riot, in November 2021, she joked about trying to invade a friend's apartment in a building called Park Chelsea.
 "Let's have an insurrection at parc Chelsea," she wrote.
-"How about … jan 6, 2023?"
+"How about ... jan 6, 2023?"

 By March, she was joking about placing a prominent image of Trump addressing his supporters from the White House Ellipse on Jan.
 6 in the background of her Zoom-recorded deposition with the Select Committee.
 She also joked she might use an image from an infamous scene in the Oval Office where Vice President Mike Pence awkwardly sat between Nancy Pelosi and President Trump.

 "I'm gonna position myself so I'm sitting in mike's chair," she joked.

-[…]
+[...]

 **Before Their Public Embrace, A Different View Of Liz Cheney**

 Hutchinson also aimed fire at Committee Vice Chair Liz Cheney, the Wyoming Republican so consumed by her opposition to Trump and his voters that polls show she is about to lose her re-election bid.
 The two women publicly embraced in the committee room immediately after Hutchinson's testimony, an unusual interaction for congressional proceedings purporting to be legitimate.
 In a gauzy puff piece for The New York Times, the two were described as forming an "unlikely bond."
 It was particularly unlikely given what Hutchinson was saying about Cheney until recently.

 In September, Hutchinson disparaged Cheney and Illinois Rep. Adam Kinzinger, the two Republicans hand-picked to serve on the committee by Pelosi, as a "crop of losers."
-Discussing how other anti-Trump extremists had declined to run for re-election rather than face certain defeat at the hands of Republican voters, Hutchinson said she didn't think Kinzinger or Cheney would take that approach because, "Their egos are too [f——] big."
+Discussing how other anti-Trump extremists had declined to run for re-election rather than face certain defeat at the hands of Republican voters, Hutchinson said she didn't think Kinzinger or Cheney would take that approach because, "Their egos are too [f------] big."
 She mocked their self-conception as "The REPUBLICAN MARTYRS."

 "I think Liz being the 'future of the GOP' is a massive stretch," Hutchinson wrote in one string of messages just two months before her appearance.
 "I think she does have the power to cement the anti-Trump, RINO movement and really capitalize off it on a national scale.
 She'll never ever turn the tides in her favor.
 Ever."